 A typical bark control collar.
 (Source)

 Similar to the shock collar, these deliver something unpleasant when triggered.
-That could be a spray, electrical shock, or ultrasonic sound.
+That could be a spray, electrical shock, or ultrasonic sound, typically to stop dog barking.
 But instead of a remote control, these are set off by a sensor that determines when the dog is barking.

 The problem is, none of these collars truly address the root cause of their bad behavior.
 Instead, the Humane Society recommends positive training methods for issues like getting your dog to stop barking.